c4spar/deno-cliffy/prompt/README.md

 You can provide suggestions to the `Input`, `Number` and `List` prompt to enable tab-completions with the `suggestions` and/or `id` option.
-If an `id` is provided, the suggestions will be saved to the local storage using the `id` as local storage key.
+If an `id` is provided, the value will be saved to the local storage using the `id` as local storage key.
 Both options can be defined at the same time.

 The `id` option requires deno >= `1.10` and the `--location` flag.